fastestimator/fastestimator/tutorial/beginner/t10_cli.md

 <a id='t10args'></a>
 ## Sending Input Args to `get_estimator` or `fastestimator_run`
-We can also pass arguments to the `get_estimator` or `fastestimator_run` function call from the CLI.
+We can also pass arguments to the `get_estimator` or `fastestimator_run` functions from the CLI.
 The following code snippet shows the `get_estimator` method for our MNIST example:
 ```python
 def get_estimator(epochs=2, batch_size=32, ...):
     ...